Scunnies/pands-project/README.md

 75% - The 75% percentile
 max - the maximum value

-This summary of each variable is output to a text file called "variable_summary.txt".
+I have output a summary of each variable to a text file called "variable_summary.txt" which forms part of the repository for this project.
 As mentioned previously, if I were to encounter null values in the data and wanted to fill them in rather than leave them blank I could use the mean value shown here instead.

 What I really wanted to know was the minimum and maximum for each of the four measurements by class and after a bit of digging around I came across the [`groupby`](https://realpython.com/pandas-groupby/#:~:text=You%20call%20.,a%20single%20column%20name%20to%20.) function in `pandas` which allowed me to group the classes of species and then narrow it down to show only the minimum and maximum measurements for each.

  ![min_max_measurements](/images/min_max_measurements.png)

-While not a terribly visual tool in itself, I found it useful in that it gives the range of measurements for each species and already it is clear that *Iris setosa* is smaller than the other two species.
+While not a terribly visual tool in itself, I found it useful in that it gives the range of measurements for each species and already it is clear that *Iris setosa* is smaller, and by virtue of that, more distinctive than the other two species.

 ## Data Visualisation

 ### Histogram
 A [histogram](https://asq.org/quality-resources/histogram) is a commonly used plotting tool to show frequency distributions in numerical data.
 It visualises the distribution of values in a given dataset, the x-axis displaying the values in the dataset and the y-axis displaying the frequency of each value.
 It differs from a bar chart in that it deals with quantitative data rather than categorical and elements are grouped together as ranges rather than individual entities, as they would be in a bar chart.
 In a histogram the data is allocated to bins, a series of intervals into which the data is effectively sorted.
 Helpfully, the `pandas` in-built function `.hist()` plots histograms for the features in the dataset.
 In trying to establish the correct number of bins to specify I found a number of methods such as the Freedman–Diaconis rule, Sturges' rule and the Shimazaki-Shinomoto method to name but a few, and then I happened across the fact that there is an [`auto`](https://stackoverflow.com/questions/33458566/how-to-choose-bins-in-matplotlib-histogram) function, which uses the maximum of the Sturges and Freedman-Diaconis bin choice, so I quite happily deployed that instead!
 It's useful to know that there are other available methods for use on future data sets though.

 I saved the four histograms to `histograms.png`.
 The histograms for petal length and petal width are remarkable similar and the standalone bars to the left represent Irish Setosa, well apart from the other two species making these quite distinctive classification features.
-The overlap between the species in terms of sepal length and sepal width is significant such that it's not as easy to distinguish the species in these two histograms.
+The overlap between the species in terms of sepal_length and sepal_width is significant such that it's not as easy to distinguish the species in these two histograms.

  ![Histograms](/images/Histograms.png)